GfSE/SAF-Specification/viewpoints/Physical-Context-Definition-Viewpoint.md

 * What kind of test equipment is necessary to test the system elements?
 ## Presentation
 The following artifact(s) support the modeling activities:
-A) The physical context definition diagram defines the elements available in the context.
+A) The physical context definition diagram defines the elements available in a specific context.
 At least one context definition diagram is generated per identified context.
 For each identified context a BDD featuring:
-* one block representing the Physical SOI
+* one block representing the Physical System i.e. the system of interest
-* one block representing the Physical System Context
+* one block representing the specific Physical System Context
 * several blocks representing Physical Context Elements such as Physical User, Physical External System, and Physical Environment present in the systems context
-* composition relationship(s) attaching the Physical Context Elements and the Physical SOI to the Physical System Context block
+* composition relationship(s) attaching the Physical Context Elements and the Physical System to the Physical System Context block

 ## Profile Model Reference
 * Association [UML_Standard_Profile]